ros2/ros2_documentation/source/How-To-Guides/Releasing/GitHub-Manual-Authorization.rst

 There are two steps:

 #.
 Create a personal access token on GitHub and tell bloom about it.
-   This is used for pull-requestopening.
+   This is used for pull-request opening.
 #.
 Re-route https traffic through ssh (assuming you have public-key authentication enabled).
-   (This will only enable git push and pull, but not pull-request opening)
+   This will only enable git push and pull, but not pull-request opening.

 Token-based Authentication
 --------------------------